TheThingSystem/steward-ios-library/README.md

 ###ZXingObjC

 This library makes use of the [ZXingObjC](https://github.com/TheLevelUp/ZXingObjC) port from LevelUp of the [ZXing](http://code.google.com/p/zxing/) ("Zebra Crossing") library which is released under the [Apache License 2.0](http://www.apache.org/licenses/LICENSE-2.0).

 _Copyright (c) 2013 LevelUp._

+_Licensed under the Apache License, Version 2.0 (the "License"); you may not use this file except in compliance with the License.
+You may obtain a copy of the License at [http://www.apache.org/licenses/LICENSE-2.0](http://www.apache.org/licenses/LICENSE-2.0)._

+_Unless required by applicable law or agreed to in writing, software  distributed under the License is distributed on an "AS IS" BASIS, WITHOUT WARRANTIES OR CONDITIONS OF ANY KIND, either express or implied.
+See the License for the specific language governing permissions and limitations under the License._

+###Google Toolbox for Mac

+This library makes use of code from the [Google Toolbox for Mac](http://code.google.com/p/google-toolbox-for-mac/) and the [Google Authenticator](http://code.google.com/p/google-authenticator/) example applicatio.
+Both of these projects have been released under the [Apache License 2.0](http://www.apache.org/licenses/LICENSE-2.0).

+_Copyright (c) 2013 LevelUp._